jordanrule/KernelCert/README.md

    K(x,y) = xy + 1.
    \]

 This is intentionally small and illustrative.
 It gives a concrete formal proof of the “Jacobian contraction” picture without pulling in the full machinery of infinite-width limits, convolutional architectures, or JAX semantics.
+In the current version, that viewpoint is stated explicitly in the core theorem and carried through to the affine instance, with a small example showing the contraction identity in action.

 ### Theory and practice